How liquidity metrics can make the difference when it comes to growth

 Companies want to expand their operations, grow into new markets, and serve new customers without compromising their profitability.
-To achieve this, you need to balance you cash inflows and outflows.
+To achieve this, you need to balance you cash in- and outflows by managing your liquidity.
 But how can you boost the financial health of your company to give it the best opportunity for growth?

 Using metrics to measure your liquidity will help you to follow up your cash health and give you insights on how to improve it.
 Let’s take a look at some useful liquidity metrics and see the benefits they offer.